 What’s the best time to visit to avoid crowds?

 For a more authentic and peaceful experience, visit on a weekday morning.
 You’ll find mostly locals and a wonderfully serene atmosphere.
+Tuesday evenings (open until 10 pm) are also surprisingly calm.

 Can I pay with cash or card?

 At the entrance, you can pay with cash (HUF/EUR), bank card, or SZÉP card.
-Inside the bath, it’s cashless only — you must use a card or load a top-up card at the entrance.
+Inside the bath, it’s cashless only—you must use a card or load a top-up card at the entrance.

 Are children allowed?